The Stuart Petrol Marine Engine.

 Scribe: Isn't this contrary to 007's previous practices?

-ST: Well yes, but I've been watching Stuart Anna Turner recently and he isn't a bit fazed by continuous work.
+ST: Well yes, but I've been watching Stuart Anna Turner recently and she isn't a bit fazed by continuous work.
 007 was

 good enough to take me through the bridges on the way down to Rockingham last summer and I didn't mind much.